Skip to main content

 Limited Liability Company

-A limited liability company must file Articles of Organization with the state.
-Most states require this document to include the name of the limited liability company (including initials or some other notation that the company is a limited liability company), the period of duration (some states permit perpetual duration), the name and address of the registered agent, and the address of the principal office.
-Usually, a limited liability company has an operating agreement, similar to a general partnership, but this does not need to be filed with the state.
-Although most states allow one member limited liability companies, a few still require at least two members.
+A limited liability company (LLC) must file articles of organization with the state.
+Most states require this document to include the name of the LLC.
+It should also include the initials or other notation that the company is an LLC.
+The articles should also detail the period of duration (some states permit perpetual duration).
+Give the registered agent's name and address and the principal office's address, too.

 Whichever Business Form You Choose, Get Help